freeradical13/freeradical13.github.io/index.md

 #### Immune System

-The [immune system][] in an organism is a defense system against [pathogens][] (or germs) which are organisms that may cause various types of damage.
-The immune system includes the [innate immune system][] (or non-specific immune system) which has particular defenses against particular types of pathogens.
+The [immune system][] in an organism provides a defense system against [pathogens][] (or germs) which are organisms that may cause various types of damage, including bacteria, viruses, fungi, and [parasites][] (a heterogenous classification of unicellular protozoa and multicellular invertebrates such as worms).

 Non-pathogenic damage may be caused by: